dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-policy-for-android.md

 # required metadata

 title: How to create a compliance policy for Android | Intune Azure preview | Microsoft Docs
-description: Learn how to create a compliance policy for Android devices.
+description: "Intune Azure preview: Learn how to create a compliance policy for Android devices."
 keywords:
 author: karthikaramanms.author: karaman
 manager: angrobe